luisrojas17/spring-boot-with-apache-kafka/products-producer-section-6/README.md

+# products-producer-section-6

 This repository contains Microservice application which exposes REST endpoint to create products and produce events to Kafka topic.

-On the other hand, the Microservices application depends on Kafka brokers and Kafka topic.
+On the other hand, this module depends on Kafka brokers and Kafka topic.
 So, when the application starts it will create Kafka topic called "products-created-topic".
-The Kafka Brokers configuration is defined into "com.acme.common.config.kafka.KafkaConfig" class which defines three Kafka brokers.
+This configuration is defined into "com.acme.common.config.kafka.KafkaConfig" class.

+The main goal in this project is to learn how to add basic configuration to Kafka producer to:

+1. Create Kafka topic if not exists
+2. Configure producer to send events to Kafka topic

 ## How to Run the Application